veqryn/slog-json/README.md

 ```text
 {"time":"2000-01-02T03:04:05Z","level":"INFO","msg":"m","attr":{"nest":"1234"}}
 ```

+Additional benefits:
+* JSON v2 is faster than the stdlib JSON v1 ([up to 9x faster](https://github.com/go-json-experiment/jsonbench)).
+* Make use of all marshaling and encoding options JSON v2 has available.
+* Improved correctness and behavior with [JSON v2](https://github.com/golang/go/discussions/63397).

 ### Other Great SLOG Utilities
 - [slogctx](https://github.com/veqryn/slog-context): Add attributes to context and have them automatically added to all log lines.
 Work with a logger stored in context.